Proposed School Merger Plan information can be found HERE.

 Want to volunteer to help in an emergency?
 Contact Catawba County United Way for volunteer opportunities.
 Call 828-327-6851 or go to the United Way's web site.

 Nuclear incidents: Part of Catawba County is in the Emergency Planning Zone for McGuire Nuclear Power Plant.
 Check out the map to see if you live in the Emergency Planning Zone (EPZ) and learn more about preparing for a nuclear emergency.
+Common myths about nuclear energy.

 Radiation Emergencies: What Should I Do?